July 9-13, 2024

 At PA BROOKIES, the brook trout serve as a springboard to learn about biology, stream ecology, habitat, watersheds, and coldwater conservation.
-After field school, armed with knowledge, leadership skills, and the support of Academy staff, students return to their communities to serve Conservation Ambassadors.
+After field school, armed with knowledge, leadership skills, and the support of Academy staff, students return to their communities to serve as Conservation Ambassadors.

 Below are a few highlights of the PA Brookies Field School.

 Students explore trout anatomy and diseases through dissections led by fisheries biologists.

 Students engage with professionals to learn the art of tying their own fly!

 Students are mentored on how cast a fly rod and get an evening to try their hand at what they learned.